Your Guide to Visiting Disneyland with Disabilities

 Disneyland:

-• The seating area at the Hungry Bear Restaurant and in Frontierland: It overlooks the river and can be a good place to relax, along with the benches in Critter Country near the Many Adventures of Winnie the Pooh ride.
+- The seating area at the Hungry Bear Barbecue Restaurant in Bayou Country: It overlooks the river and can be a good place to relax, along with the benches in Bayou Country near the Many Adventures of Winnie the Pooh ride.

-• The Pirate’s Lair on Tom Sawyer’s Island often provides hours of fun, with lots of places for kids to climb, rest, explore, and generally chill out from the stressors of the park.
+- The Pirate’s Lair on Tom Sawyer’s Island: It provides hours of fun, with lots of places for kids to climb, rest, explore, and generally chill out from the stressors of the rest of the park.

 California Adventure:

-• Pixar Pier: A large area with tiered bench seating near the World of Color viewing area is not used during the day when shows are not being performed, so it offers a great place to take a break.
-The food seating area at Boardwalk Pizza & Pasta/Paradise Garden Grill is also a good place to relax and is often very quiet.
+- Pixar Pier: A large area with tiered bench seating near the World of Color viewing area is not used during the day when shows are not being performed, so it offers a great place to take a break.
+The food seating area in San Fransokyo Square is also a good place to relax and is often quiet.

-• A great playground-like experience can be had at Grizzly Peak: Redwood Creek Challenge Trail.
-Kids can spend hours here climbing, ziplining, and exploring.
+- Grizzly Peak: Redwood Creek Challenge Trail: Kids can spend hours here climbing, ziplining, and exploring the playground-like experience.

 In addition to accessible bathrooms, Disney offers Companion Restrooms, which offer cots and privacy.
-Disney’s First Aid stations have several Companion Restrooms available:
+Find the Companion Restrooms locations here.
+Disney’s First Aid stations have several Companion Restrooms available.

 For small children, Baby Care Centers offer a quiet place to change diapers, eat snacks, and have some moments of calm.